iCliniq Logo

 Welcome to icliniq.com.

 I see that you are concerned about previous surgeries.
-Nasopharyngeal swab for Coronavirus is a very simple test just like how you use your ear buds.
-So nèed not worry, it can be done even if you have deviated septum.
+Nasopharyngeal swab for Coronavirus is a very simple test, just like how you use your ear buds.
+So nèed not worry, it can be done even if you have a deviated septum.

-At this pandemic season, it is recommended by world health officials and your employer can demand you to get tested before joining your work as you have traveled overseas and 14 days quarantine is also recommended by World Health Organization.
-No other tests is as less invasive and highly yielding than a nasopharyngeal swab test.
+During this pandemic season, it is recommended by world health officials that you get tested before joining your work if you have traveled overseas, and 14 days quarantine is also recommended by the World Health Organization.
+No other test is as invasive and highly yielding as a nasopharyngeal swab test.

 I hope this helps.